CRREL/GRiD-API/endpoints.md

   pcl\_terrain          *Optional*.
 Used to trigger a PMF Bare Earth export.
 Accepts ``ubran``, ``suburban``, ``mountainous``, and ``foliated``.
 Default: None.
 Cannot be used with sri_hres option.

   sri\_hres             *Optional*.
 Used to trigger a Sarnoff Bare Earth export.
 Accepts the horizontal resolution.
 Default: None.
+Cannot be used with pcl\_terrain option.

+  decimation\_radius    *Optional*.
+The minimum distance between points.
+If a neighboring point is found within this radius, it will be discarded.
+Uses PDAL decimation filter.
+Default: None.

+  retile\_size          *Optional*.
+How many points to fit into each tile.
+The number of points in each tile will not exceed this value, and will sometimes be less than it.
+Uses PDAL chipper filter.
+Cannot be used with retile\_area option.
+Default: None.

-Cannot be used with pcl_terrain option.
+  retile\_area          *Optional*.
+The target length of generated tiles.
+Units determined by source data.
+Uses PDAL splitter filter.
+Cannot be used with retile\_size option.
+Default: None.
   ----------------------------------------------------------------------------------------------

 #### Response Format